What is preventive dentistry?

 Our caring dental team is passionate about taking care of your smile, and we want to help you love it as much as we do.
 We take the time to listen to you and all you have to say.
 We hope that when you visit our office, you feel comfortable voicing your questions and concerns.
 With Dr. Brian Homann leading the way, we will work together with you to provide a unified front against tooth decay.

-When it comes to preventive dentistry, there are certain things you can expect to experience.
-Your check-up appointments will consist of a dental cleaning, along with a visual mouth examination to check for any developing problems.
+When it comes to preventive dentistry, there are a few things you can expect to experience.
+All of your check-up appointments will typically consist of a dental cleaning, along with a visual examination of your mouth to check for any developing problems.
 This includes an oral cancer screening that looks for any changes that have taken place since your last visit.
-The earlier a problem is identified, the easier and less expensive it often can be to fix.
-In addition to your regular cleaning and examination, we will perform x-rays on a regular basis to help identify cavities in their early stages, so they can be easier to fix with simple fillings rather than resorting to more extensive treatment options.
+The earlier a tooth-related problem is identified, the easier and less expensive it will be to fix.
+In addition to your regular cleaning and examination, we will perform x-rays on a regular basis to help identify cavities in their early stages, so they are much easier to fix with simple fillings rather than having to resort to more extensive treatment options.

 The biggest question individuals have about preventive dentistry is how often they should visit the dentist for proper care.
-For most patients, we recommend coming in about twice a year to get your regular cleanings.
-At this point, we will determine how often you should receive x-rays to monitor the overall health of your teeth and the supporting bone structure.
-However, if you are currently going through dental problems, such as gingivitis or periodontal disease, you may need more frequent appointments to keep your overall oral health in good condition.
+For most patients, we recommend coming in every six months to get your regular cleanings.
+At this point, we will determine how often you should have x-rays done to monitor the overall health of your teeth and the supporting bone structure.
+However, if you are currently going through dental problems, such as gingivitis or periodontal disease, you may need to have more frequent appointments to keep your overall oral health in good condition.

 To discover all of the ways we can help protect your smile with preventive dentistry in Elk Grove Village, Illinois, please call a member of our friendly dental team today.